 Warning… you’re gonna want to lick the attachments, spatula, and bowl when you’re all done!

 I like to add a little fancy to this mousse by using a plastic bag and piping tip.

-You’ll be done with time to spare… it’s that easy!
-I always skipped over chocolate mousse recipes because they looked complicated and involved.
-With this recipe, it’s everything but complicated and involved.
 It’s light, airy, chocolate-y, sweet and, most definitely, quick and easy!
-We love to eat it just like this or use it for a light chocolate mousse frosting.
+We love to eat it just like this or use it for a light chocolatey mousse frosting on cakes and cupcakes.

 This is a treat everyone will like unless you don’t like chocolate, which would be crazy! 😉